systemcarl/weblog/articles/devlogs/blank/content-template.md

 As I've mentioned, I also have a goal to reuse my application code for others' websites
     or blogs.
-I found it helpful to determine the purpose of the content design, not just the
+To approach this,
-    subject matter (me).
+    I found it helpful to determine the purpose of the content design, not just the subject matter (me).
 It occurred to me that, in the same way I am promoting myself,
     any content driven application is trying to market something.